JakovTomasic/no-headache.nix/doc/configuring.md

 ## tailscaleAuthKeyFile

-A path to a file with Tailscale auth key (and nothing else), relative to the path of the current `configs.nix` file or absolute path.
+A path to a file with a Tailscale auth key (and nothing else), relative to the path of the current `configs.nix` file or absolute path.
 Providing null means Tealscale is disabled.
 If valid file is provided, Tailscale will automatically be initialized.

 Default: `null`, tailscale is disabled